heiseish/GraphEx/README.md

 Image Credit [Network Vectors by Vecteezy](https://www.vecteezy.com/free-vector/network)

-**A single-file header-only C++17 graph-based execution model for a network of interlinked tasks.
+**A header-only C++17 graph-based execution model for a network of interlinked tasks.
 Support passing of arguments between each node task.**

 ## Sample usage: